-What was OXY’s stock price reaction to its 3Q17 earnings?
+What was SWN’s stock price reaction to its 3Q17 earnings?

-Following the earnings release, better-than-expected earnings saw Occidental Petroleum’s stock price increase from $63.85 to $68.06 in four sessions.
+Following SWN’s earnings release, its worse-than-expected earnings saw its stock price rise from $5.17 to $6.67 in two weeks.

-Since its 3Q17 earnings, Occidental Petroleum outperformed the Energy Select Sector SPDR Fund (XLE), which represents an index of stocks in the energy sector.
-Since Occidental Petroleum’s 3Q17 earnings release, OXY has risen ~11.0% whereas XLE increased by ~4.0%.
+Since its 3Q17 earnings, Southwestern Energy has underperformed the Energy Select Sector SPDR ETF (XLE), which represents an index of stocks across the energy sector.
+Since Southwestern Energy’s 3Q17 earnings release, it has fallen ~32%, whereas XLE has fallen close to half a percentage point.

-In 2017, OXY outperformed XLE.
-In 2017, OXY increased ~8% whereas XLE decreased ~3%.
-To learn more about upstream stock performers from XLE in 2017, please read The Best and Worst Energy Stocks of XLE in 2017.
+SWN underperformed XLE in 2017.
+In the year, SWN fell ~48%, whereas XLE fell ~3%.
+To learn more about XLE’s best and worst upstream stock performers in 2017, check out Market Realist’s The Best and Worst Energy Stocks of XLE in 2017.